La Santísima Church: The church

 The side entrance to the church is also Churrigueresque with estipite columns, with Saint Peter in the central niche, reflecting the complex's other patron, a clerical brotherhood devoted to this saint.
 In the arch, there is an icon of Ildephonsus of Toledo as well as a medallion with an image of Saint Anthony the Great, who became popular in Mexico at the time the church was built.
 There are also medallions of John the Baptist and another unidentified saint.
 This side entrance was also the entrance to the hospital.
 Both entrances are profusely decorated in the Baroque style, mostly with images of apostles, bishops and scholars accompanied by angels and cherubs.

 On the side of the church facing Emiliano Zapata street, there is a niche flanked by small estipite columns.
 In this niche is a representation of the Corpus Christi, dedicated to the Holy Eucharist.
 During the colonial period, this was the scene of a major festival in the capital.

-The tower rises to the side of the main facade.
+The tower rises to the side of the main façade.
 It is topped by a very large sculpture of the papal crown, representing the supreme authority of the papacy.
 It contains estipite columns which were never finished and are unique among churches in Mexico City.

 Inside, very little remains of the original church decoration.
 The church was decorated with artwork and altarpieces with gold leaf but these have disappeared.
 One thing that remains is the wooden screen that blocks light from entering the main entrance.
 It is made of cedar decorated with carved geometric figures along with flowers and mermaids.
 It contains a stained glass window depicting the Holy Trinity.
 Another is the choir balustrade, also made of cedar and intricately carved with baskets of fruit.

 The hospital and offices

 Of the hospital building, only the main cloister remains.
 While it is private property, it has been restored to conserve much of its historical character.
 The floor plan of the cloister is rectangular with two floors with arches on the north, south and west sides.
 These are supported with thick pillars.
 The building has preserved almost all of its original walls, both inside and out, although some have been modified to accommodate shops and other businesses.
 Some of the original patio of the hospital is still intact within the restored building as well.
-Only the front facade of the hospital office remains, located to the north and east of the church.
-Behind the facade is newer construction.
+Only the front façade of the hospital office remains, located to the north and east of the church.
+Behind the façade is newer construction.